Rounded/styleguides/comments.md

 	  	u.password = Digest::MD5.new()
 	  end
 	```
-2. Be well formatted, in clear english, and consistent in your patterns
+2. Be well formatted, in plain english, and consistent

 	  BAD
 	  ```ruby